 Family Promise of Spokane, Inc. ("the Organization") is a Washington nonprofit organization working to end the cycle of homelessness for families in Spokane County.
 The Organization defines a family as anyone caring for a minor child or who is pregnant.
 The Organization operates three main categories of programs.
 Prevention programs include rental assistance and diversion to prevent families from becoming homeless.
 Provision programs provide shelter for families that are currently experiencing homelessness.
 Preparation programs assist families with stabilizing their lives and livelihoods after moving into housing of their own.
-As of June 30, 2021, the Organization operated out of four facilities in the City limits of Spokane and was preparing to open a fifth location designed for families with newborns.
-Additionally, the Organization is ramping up a Housing Assistance program funded by a Treasury Emergency Rental Assistance grant.
+As of June 30, 2022, the Organization operated out of five facilities within the city limits of Spokane, Washington and two facilities within the city limits of Cheney, Washington.
+Additionally, the Organization has eight apartment units and is preparing to open a home for rent later this year in the City of Spokane.